-ENGT 331 Engineering Economy

-Overview of the methodologies for evaluating engineering and technology projects in terms of the selection and justification of design alternatives, operating policies, and capital expenditures.
-Two hours of lecture and two hours of laboratory per week.

-ENGT 332

-Industrial Productivity and Work Measurements

-Study of industrial productivity and its assessment, measurements, analysis, and improvements with emphasis on human productivity, work design, method analysis, and ergonomics.
-Two hours of lecture and two hours of laboratory per week

-ENGT 431

-Quality Control and Assurance

-Introduction to statistical quality control methods as applied to design tolerance, process control and process capability.
-Two hours of lecture and two hours of laboratory per week.

-ENGT 432

-Industrial Quality Control

-Study of quality management and product reliability to reduce defects and/or failures in production processes.
-Application of SPC control charts and reliability testing to optimize quality control processes.
-Two hours of lecture and two hours of laboratory per week.
-Prerequisite: ENGT 431.

-CIVIL ENGINEERING TECHNOLOGY COURSES

-Civil Engineering Materials

-Introduction to materials and equipment for civil engineering construction.
-Properties and uses discussed of steel, alloys, asphalt, timbers, cement, aggregates, acoustics, etc. Two hours of lecture and two hours of laboratory per week.

-Water Resources Engineering

-Introduction to the science of hydrology and application.
-Hydro-meteorology ground-water, hydro-graphic, storm water control, free surface flow and water quality.
-Two hours of lecture and two hours of laboratory per week.

-Soil Mechanics

-Geotechnical analysis of soils: application of science and engineering principles; methods of exploration, testing, and classification using ASTM and AASHTO laboratory methods.
-Two hours of lecture and two hours of laboratory per week.
-Prerequisites: MATH 134 and CIVT 141.

-Surveying I

-Theory and practice of plane surveying; instruments, measurements of distances, angles, elevations; introduction to traverse, contour, and electronic distance measurements.
-Two hours of lecture and two hours of laboratory per week.
-Listed as ENGR 1305 in the Texas Common Course Numbering System.

-Engineering Mechanics

-Introduction to applications of equilibrium of rigid bodies, including moments, couples, and moments of inertia.
-Two hours of lecture and two hours of laboratory per week.
-Prerequisites: MATH 134 and PHYS 235.

-Dynamics

-Principles of kinetics, kinematics, Newton's laws of motion, vectors, simple harmonic motion, and energy.
-Two hours of lecture and two hours of laboratory per week.
-Prerequisite: CIVT 232.

-Surveying II

-Continuation of CIVT 231 with emphasis on field work, design, the transit, theodite, electronic instruments, stake out, contour, topography, and profile leveling.
-One hour of lecture and four hours of laboratory per week.
-Prerequisites: MATH 134 and CIVT 231.

-CIVT 301 Water and Wastewater Engineering

-Water supply and treatment, wastewater characterization and treatment.
-Design of units process and operation, transmission and sewerage facilities.
-Two hours of lecture and two hours of laboratory per week.
-Prerequisites: CHEM 111, CHEM 131, MATH 133, and ELET 130.

-CIVT 332 Applied Fluid Mechanics

-Fluid mechanics with engineering applications, properties of fluids, pressure, kinematics, energy, and flow through pipes.
-Two hours of lecture and two hours of laboratory per week.
-Prerequisites: MATH 134 and CIVT 232.

-CIVT 333 Hydraulics Engineering

-Introduction to quantitative hydrology, open channel flow, flow in conduits, hydraulic structures, flow measurements, and pumps.
-Two hours of lecture and two hours of laboratory per week.
-Prerequisite: MATH and CIVT 332.

-CIVT 334 Transportation Engineering

-Study of transportation engineering concepts, planning, traffic flow, capacity analysis, environmental and utility accommodations, and transportation economics analysis.
+CIVT 234 Surveying II Continuation of CIVT 231 with emphasis on field work, de instruments, stake out, contour, topography, and profile leveling of laboratory per week.
+Prerequisites: MATH 134 and CIVT 2 g.
+One hour of lecture and four hours CIVT 301 Water and Wastewater Engineering Water supply and treatment, wastewater characterization and tre operation, transmission and sewerage facilities.
+Two hours of week.
+Prerequisites: CHEM 111, CHEM 131.
+MATH 133, a lecture and two hours laboratory per CIVT 332 Applied Fluid Mechanics Fluid mechanics with engineering applications, properties of flu flow through pipes.
+Two hours of lecture and two hours of labor 134 and CIVT 232.
+CIVT 333 Hydraulics Engineering Introduction to quantitative hydrology, open channel flow, flo flow measurements, and pumps.
+Two hours of lecture and two uisite: MATH and CIVT 332.
+CIVT 334 Transportation Engineering Study of transportation engineering concepts, planning, traffic and utility accommodations, and transportation economics and Prerequisites: DRFT 132 and CIVT 333.
+CIVT 335 Geometric Design of Highway Theory and application of the parameters impact the geometric ways.
+Two hours of lecture and two hours of laboratory per wea CIVT 336 Structural Analysis Study of determinate structures with emphasis on both the an trusses and building frames.
 Three hours of lecture per week.
-Prerequisites: DRFTG 132 and CIVT 333.

-CIVT 335 Geometric Design of Highway

-Theory and application of the parameters impact the geometric design of highways and other roadways.
-Two hours of lecture and two hours of laboratory per week.
-Prerequisite: CIVT 334.

-CIVT 336 Structural Analysis

-Study of determinate structures with emphasis on both the analytical and graphical approaches to trusses and building frames.
-Three hours of lecture per week.
-Prerequisites: MATH 241 and CIVT 335.

-CIVT 337 Reinforced Concrete Design

-Concrete materials and properties, mixing and placement, concrete tests, design of concrete structures, elastic theory, stresses, beams, foundations, columns, and floor slabs.
-Two hours of lecture and two hours of laboratory per week.
+335. CIVT 337 Reinforced Concrete Design Concrete materials and properties, mixing and placement, cor tures, elastic theory, stresses, beams, foundations, columns, and two hours of laboratory per week.
 Prerequisite: CIVT 231.

-CIVT 338 Strength of Materials

-Physical properties of engineering materials concepts of stress and loading shear force and bending moments.
+CIVT 338 Strength of Materials Physical properties of engineering materials concepts of stress moments.
 Design of structural elements.
-Three hours of lecture per week.
-Prerequisites: MATH 241, CIVT 232, Physics 235.

-CIVT 400 Problems in Civil Engineering Technology

-Design of Civil Engineering related projects, apply the necessary criteria, city code approvals, and independent experimental study.
-One hour of lecture and three hours of laboratory per week.
-Prerequisite: Consent of the instructor required.

-CIVT 434 Sanitary Engineering

-Introduction to sanitary microbiology and sanitary chemistry, communicable diseases, solid waste; environmental sanitation; environmental regulations; water and airborne diseases, transmission and control.
-Two hours of lecture and two hours of laboratory per week.
+Three hours lecture p CIVT 232, Physics 235.
+CIVT 400 Problems in Civil Engineering Technology Design of Civil Engineering related projects, apply the necess independent experimental study.
+One hour of lecture and three requisite: Consent of the instructor required.
+CIVT 434 Sanitary Engineering Introduction to sanitary microbiology and sanitary chemistry, environmental sanitation; environmental regulations; water and control.
+Two hours of lecture and two hours of laboratory per d airborne diseases, transmission and